 Traditionally, Italian beef braciole is made with flank steak tenderized to a very thin measurement.
 Think about 1/4 inch thick.

-The alternative is using other cuts of beef to make your beef braciole recipe.
+The alternative is using other cuts of beef.
 Thin cuts also include skirt steak and flat iron, however these aren’t as lean and either require more trimming or will just have more fat.